VanceCole/scenery/README.md

 - Variation file names must contain the base file name of the default image, minus the extension
 - Variation names will have special characters removed and any dashes or underscores converted to spaces

-For example, if your default map is `maps/forest-camp/Forest-Camp.jpg`, scenery will find the following:
+For example, if your default map is `maps/forest-camp/Forest-Camp.jpg`, Scenery will find the following:
 - `maps/forest-camp/Forest-Camp-GM.jpg`
 - `maps/forest-camp/Forest-Camp2.jpg`
 - `maps/forest-camp/2.Forest-Camp.jpg`